 Cooperate With Your Ex-Spouse

 Take steps to ensure an atmosphere of cooperation with your ex-spouse.
 Often divorcing parents think (or hope) that the divorce will more or less rid them of their ex.
 When you have children, that is almost never the case.
 Divorced parents must work together at least until their children reach the age of majority (usually 18), and quite possibly beyond.
 Cooperation is essential to easing the strain of divorce on children and will help keep you out of court in the future.

 Avoid Criticizing Your Ex-Spouse

-This is especially important in the presence of your children.
-Instead of being critical, make it a priority to allow your child to have a good relationship with both parents.
+Make it a priority to encourage your child to have a good relationship with both parents.
 You've divorced (or are in the process of divorcing) your child's parent, but your child has not divorced that parent.
 Even when their parents are no longer together, children benefit from the love and support of both parents.

 While no court can force you and your ex-spouse to work together, the more you and your spouse strive for mutual cooperation, the better your children will weather the divorce, both now and in the years to come.

-While easing the strain of a divorce on your children should be a major priority, you also may need professional help arriving at an agreement with your spouse.
-Cooperation is always the best route, but make sure you understand the law and get help if you need it.
-Find a local divorce attorney today.
+While easing the strain of a divorce on your children should be a major priority, you also may need professional help arriving at a parenting time plan with your spouse.
+Get the legal help you need.
+Talk to a local divorce attorney today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help